SBCURLEY/PFDA-assignments/README.md

    - Plot the data
    - References

-*6. assignment_5_risk.ipynb*
+**6. assignment_5_risk.ipynb**

    This program simulates 1000 individual battle rounds in Risk (3 attacker vs 2 defender) and plots the result.

    The assignment is divided into the following sections
    - Import Libraries
    - Rules of Risk
    - The Game
    - Plot the Results
    - References

-*7. assignment_6_Weather .ipynb*
+**7. assignment_6_Weather.ipynb**

    This notebook uses Knock weather data to create useful plots from data sets.

    The assignment is divided into the following sections
    - About the Assignment
    - Import Libraries
    - Load Data
    - Analysis:This notebook plots the following from a weather data link:
      - The temperature
      - The mean temperature each day
      - The mean temperature for each month
      - The windspeed (there is data missing from this column)
      - The rolling windspeed (say over 24 hours)
      - The max windspeed for each day
      - The monthly mean of the daily max windspeeds (yer I am being nasty here)

 ## References

 #### Please note References are shared with each assignment notebook for context.